ProVeg launches catering guide to inspire global events to provide more plant-based meals

 “Many of us have gone home from a major event with memories to last a lifetime.
 But the catering can leave a lot to be desired, not just where taste is concerned but also in terms of its climate-friendliness,” Jasmijn de Boo, Global CEO of ProVeg International, said.

 “Our catering guide will make it easier for caterers to host a more sustainable event that also delivers on health and taste.
-In particular, we hope that the organisers of this year’s UN climate summit, COP30, in Brazil, will find the guide useful to ensure that climate-friendly food is served at the biggest climate event of the year,” de Boo added.
+In particular, we hope that the organizers of this year’s UN climate summit, COP30, in Brazil, will find the guide useful to ensure that climate-friendly food is served at the biggest climate event of the year,” de Boo added.

 Economic benefits